 When it comes to meeting the AAP photoscreening recommendations, we understand that you may feel stuck due to high device costs and cumbersome workflow requirements.

 But by leveraging mass produced hardware like iPhones and applications on the phone, we ship photoscreeners to you that have the lowest costs and easiest deployment, giving you the potential to be cash flow positive even in a low-reimbursement area.

 To summarize, Dr. Donahue says this about GoCheck Kids:

 “The availability of GoCheck Kids is particularly intriguing.
 Its photoscreening functionality efficiently detects risk factors for amblyopia in real-time.
 A real advantage of GoCheck Kids is that it is a mobile application and, therefore, portable, affordable, and easily accessible… For a monthly subscription, a physician is provided unlimited utilization, breaking even after only 4-6 reimbursable tests.”9

 We know you got into pediatrics because you are passionate about helping children.
 If children grow up with amblyopia, they will not see their full potential.
-Sign up for a free trial of GoCheck Kids today.
+Sign up for GoCheck Kids today.
 Why?
 Because your patients deserve it, now more than ever.